-Know about Manipur festivals and be a part of these cultural and religious celebrations on your next trip to the Northeast:
+Know about Manipur festivals 2020 and be a part of these cultural and religious celebrations on your next trip to the Northeast.
+Mark the dates for these festtivals on your Gcal.

 Among the most famous festivals of India, Christmas in Manipur is not only celebrated within Christian communities, but everyone in Manipur indulge in the celebration of bright and colourful Christmas- one of the best festivals celebrated in Manipur.
 This gala winter festivity is celebrated by singing Christmas carols and reading Gospel and Bible.
 Moreover, Christmas brings friends and families together.
 People organise get togethers, decorate houses, put in Christmas trees, bake cakes, cook Christmas delicacies and children receive surprise gifts from Santa Clause.